Best GLP-1 Tracker Apps in 2026: Ozempic, Wegovy, Mounjaro & Retatrutide

 Glapp is the most interesting niche tool on this list.
 It's a free web app built around GLP-1 pharmacokinetic cycle visualization.
 The PK visualization shows your estimated medication levels over time based on your dose and injection timing.

-Where it falls short: Web-only means no native push notifications, no Apple Health integration, and no offline access.
+Where it falls short: no photo progress tracking, no lab tracking, and web-only (no native push notifications, no Apple Health integration, no offline access).

 4. MeAgain